 Applications forms for associates, contractors and day vouchers can be found below.

-From 01/09/22 - all full annual permits will be virtual.
+All full annual permits are now virtual.
 Full permit holders will not need to display a physical permit when parked on campus.

 Staff and Associates can choose between a full permit or a permit with vouchers.
 Students, residents and contractors can apply for a full permit only (terms apply).
 All permits and vouchers are vehicle specific.

-From September 2022, all full annual permits will be virtual and no physical permit is required.
-Occasional Driver vouchers will still remain paper-based.
+All full annual permits are now virtual and no physical permit is required when parked on campus.
+Occasional Driver vouchers are still paper-based.

 Voucher and permit swaps